Rogdham/pyzstd/index.rst

     Supports multiple concatenated :ref:`frames<frame_block>`.

     This function tries to zero-copy as much as possible.
-If the OS has read prefetch and write buffer, it may perform the tasks (read/decompress/write) in parallel to some degree.
+If the OS has read prefetching and write buffer, it may perform the tasks (read/decompress/write) in parallel to some degree.

     The default values of *read_size* and *write_size* parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.